imananoosheh/Email_Only_Auth_System/README.md

     1. Sign up @ [SendGrid Website](https://app.sendgrid.com/)
     2.  create an identity (you should have a valid email to send from)
     3.  create an API Key for free
 3.  create a ".env" file.
-In linux machines you can use the commnad below in terminal: <br>
+In linux machines you can use the command below in terminal: <br>
     ```
     nano .env
     ```